VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 The purpose of this policy is to define when employees are eligible for, or may be placed on, a leave of absence for administrative reasons.
 The policy is broken into five (5) categories: bereavement, jury duty, military and other administrative and temporary layoff leave.

 A. Bereavement Leave: The loss of a family member may require time away from work.
 If there is a death in the family, employees may take up to three working days off as leave with pay.
 The family is defined as spouse, son, daughter, mother, father, mother-in-law, father-in-law, sister, brother, grandparent or grandchild.
-This policy would also include same sex domestic partner, stepparent, step-sibling, stepchild or child of same sex domestic partner.
+This policy would also include stepparent, step-sibling, or stepchild.
 The process is outlined below:

 - All regular and term full-time and part-time employees are eligible.